Category-Oriented Representation Learning for Image to Multi-Modal Retrieval: Method

+In the industrial scenarios, training our model faces three challenges: large-scale data, significant number of model parameters, and inter-GPU communication overhead.
+Shown in Figure~\ref{fig:hybird training}, we design a hybrid parallel training strategy for the above challenges, consists of data parallel, model parallel and an efficient implementation of final classification layer by KNN-comparison.

+For data parallelism, we divide data into multiple batches and feed them to multiple GPUs simultaneously, as the widely-used solutions in the industrial setting.

+Model parallelism is utilized to handle the proxy vectors in the final classification layer.
+Due to large number of categories, the proxy vectors lead to large number of parameters.
+Thus we split the proxy parameters into multiple GPUs, given that the parameters of proxies can be larger than the memory capacity of one GPU.

-To calculate the final loss function, we need to compute the cosine similarities between samples' embedding vectors and proxies located at different GPUs.
-A large amount of computation and inter-GPU communication take place here.
-To reduce the computation and communication cost and speed up training, we use KNN softmax method~\cite{song2020large}.
+KNN-comparison aims to tackle inter-GPU communication issue.
+To get final loss function, we need to compute the cosine similarities between samples' embedding vectors and proxies located at different GPUs.
+A large amount of inter-GPU communication take place here.
+To reduce the communication cost and speed up training, we use KNN-comparison method inspired by~\cite{song2020large}.
 For each sample of category $c$, only top-K similar proxies to proxy $\mathbf{w}_c$ are used for loss calculation in Equation~\ref{equ:main_loss}, as shown in Figure~\ref{fig:hybird training}.
-The $K$ is set to 0.1 of the number of categories.
-We maintain a IDs proxies similarity matrix using cosine distance between proxies to calculate the top-K similar proxies and the matrix is updated every 1000 training iterations.
+The $K$ is set to $10\%$ of the number of categories.
+We maintain a IDs proxies similarity matrix using cosine distance between proxies to calculate the top-$K$ similar proxies and the matrix is updated during training.